 Part of the company’s obsession with data is collecting feedback directly from customers.
 They send out surveys designed specifically to understand how customers think.
 Companies trying to be as “customer obsessed” as Netflix should also make data-based decisions.
 This includes not only rigorous A/B testing, and behavioral and segmentation analysis, but also asking customers their satisfaction following interactions with the company or product, and also monitoring engagement following an interaction with customer support.

 Netflix is a leader not only in the streaming industry, but also globally recognized for its customer experience.
-The company has remained the biggest streaming company in a fast-changing and highly competitive industry based on its ability to personalize every interaction, anticipate the next issue and harness data to continuously improve.
+The company has remained the biggest streaming company in a fast-changing and highly competitive industry based on its ability to personalize every customer interaction, anticipate the next issue and harness data to continuously improve.
 Companies across industries can implement Netflix customer obsession strategies within their own organizations to compete on customer happiness.

 Want to learn more about how streaming companies can compete on customer experience?
 Download our ebook today.